ocaml-community/sedlex/src/generator/README.md

 However, each development build re-generates a `unicode.ml` file which is placed into the source tree and, thus, can be easily commited when it is updated.

+See: [dune documentation](https://dune.readthedocs.io/en/latest/dune-files.html#modes) for more information.

+## Update to new Unicode versions

 To update the supported version, update the URL at `src/generator/data/base_url`.
 Make sure to not include a leading new line so that it is properly read in `src/generator/data/dune`.

 Finally, place a copy of the old `unicode.ml` at `examples/unicode_old.ml` and update `test_versions` and `regressions` in `examples/regressions.ml`.

-See: [dune documentation](https://dune.readthedocs.io/en/latest/dune-files.html#modes) for more information.